abdifatahali/html-template-contest/README.md

 3. You CAN NOT use any CSS framework except SASS or LESS.
 4. Use the assets in the assets folder.
 5. Use the font for "Poppins" font in the font folder.
+6. No cheating, copying someone else's code or finding code online (I will check if you copied).
+7. The code has to be YOUR OWN CODE, otherwise you will be disqualified.

 ## Links and Colors